srobo/runbook/docs/competition/volunteers/refreshments.md

 To do this, you should grab a tray, fill it with a mix of drinks and food, and go to all volunteer positions, offering refreshments.
 Please also fill some cups with water from a nearby water fountain, and brew coffee/tea if available.

-People at the following locations aare usually unable to leave their posts to fetch refreshments for themselves, so it is important to take refreshments to them regularly:
+People at the following locations are usually unable to leave their posts to fetch refreshments for themselves, so it is important to take refreshments to them regularly:

 - Tech desks
 - Reception